cloud-elements/devportal/docs/elements/closeio/closeio-create-instance.md

 Authorization: User <INSERT_USER_SECRET>, Organization <INSERT_ORGANIZATION_SECRET>

 ```
 This instance.json file must be included with your instance request.
 Please fill your information to provision.
-The “key” into Cloud Elements Salesforce is “sfdc”.
+The “key” into Cloud Elements Close.io is “closeio”.
 This will need to be entered in the “key” field below depending on which Element you wish to instantiate.

 ```json
 {